Xtr126/androidx86-installer-qemu-linux/README.md

-quick setup Android x86 qemu guest.
+Quick setup Android-x86 QEMU guest.

-This script automates the process of installing android x86 to a disk image for qemu.
+This script automates the process of deploying android x86 guests for qemu.
 Bypassing GRUB2, Android x86 installation wizard.

-Usage-
+Easily change resolution of guest by using video= in kernel cmdline (-append "cmdline")

-Clone this repository, cd to it and run
+Clone this repository and run

+`cd repo_name`
-`sudo bash install.sh android-x86.iso ~/Documents/android-x86 8G`
+`sudo bash install.sh -s 8 -i android-x86.iso -d ~/Documents/android-x86`

-Will install Android in specified directory with a disk image of 8GB.
+Installs Android x86 in specified directory with a disk image of 8GB.